DoddiC/DictionaryADT/README.md

 ### DictionaryHash

+Makefile:

-Makefile                 This file is responsible for creating an executable jar file,
+This file is responsible for creating an executable jar file, with the name of DictionaryClient, that would be helpful for running the
-                         with the name of DictionaryClient, that would be helpful for running the Dictionary.c file and the other files listed below.
+Dictionary.c file and the other files listed below.

+Dictionary.c:

-Dictionary.c             This file is responsible for the hash table implementation of the Dictionary ADT.
+This file is responsible for the hash table implementation of the Dictionary ADT.

+DictionaryTest.c:

-DictionaryTest.c         This file is responsible for testing the Dictionary ADT files for errors, etc.
+This file is responsible for testing the Dictionary ADT files for errors, etc.

+Dictionary.h:

-Dictionary.h             This file is the header file for the Dictionary.c file.
+This file is the header file for the Dictionary.c file.

 ### Dictionarylinkedlist

+Makefile:

-Makefile                 This file is responsible for creating an executable jar file,
+This file is responsible for creating an executable jar file, with the name of DictionaryClient, that would be helpful for running the
-                         with the name of DictionaryClient, that would be helpful for running the Dictionary.c file and the other files listed below.
+Dictionary.c file and the other files listed below.

+Dictionary.c:

-Dictionary.c             This file is responsible for the linked list implementation of the Dictionary ADT.
+This file is responsible for the linked list implementation of the Dictionary ADT.

+DictionaryTest.c:

-DictionaryTest.c         This file is responsible for testing the Dictionary ADT files for errors, etc.
+This file is responsible for testing the Dictionary ADT files for errors, etc.

+Dictionary.h:

-Dictionary.h             This file is the header file for the Dictionary.c file.
+This file is the header file for the Dictionary.c file.